What is Divorce Mediation?

-Mediation is another highly effective form of non-adversarial, cost-effective, and solution-focused divorce resolution, ideal for non-complex matters having a fairly equal balance of power between spouses.
+Divorce mediation is another highly effective form of non-adversarial, cost-effective, and solution-focused divorce resolution, ideal for non-complex matters having a fairly equal balance of power between spouses.
 Mediation best serves divorcing couples who have already made peace with the decision to divorce and moved past their anger enough to work together to reach a fair and mutually beneficial agreement.

-Designed to encourage constructive dialogue and open communication, mediation provides spouses with a private, informal and comfortable environment to discuss and resolve sensitive issues.
+Designed to encourage constructive dialogue and open communication, divorce mediation provides spouses with a private, informal and comfortable environment to discuss and resolve sensitive issues.
 Your mediator serves as a neutral facilitator of communication and does not represent the interests of either spouse.
 In order to be successful, both spouses must be comfortable speaking for themselves and tackling the difficult issues.